george-toma/reinforcement-learning/README.md

 # reinforcement-learning
 The scope of this project is to try reinforcement learning algorithm (QLearning) on a 1D geometrical shape.
 In a matrix the agent tries to design a 1D shape with a certain orientation.
-The matrix size can be configured  under Game.java object.
+The matrix size can be configured  under [Game.java](https://github.com/george-toma/reinforcement-learning-1D/blob/main/src/main/java/com/learn/rlearning/form/Application.java) .

 At this moment the target 1D shape is as follow:
 ```